Reclaimed Wood Flooring | Best Places to Buy Reclaimed Flooring

 February 22, 2023, by: Jamie Sandford

 The reclaimed wood industry is quite robust as customers integrate the material into their residential and commercial projects.
 Reclaimed wood is appealing for many reasons including the value of re-purposing wood rather than cutting down trees.

-Since most of reclaimed wood is from old-growth forests, it’s aesthetically more appealing than the new-growth wood harvested today.
+Since most of the reclaimed wood is from old-growth forests, it’s aesthetically more appealing than the new-growth wood harvested today.
 The wood has a certain allure too – it has a history and, with it, a story.
 Talking of which, see how creative you can be with recycled hardwood flooring.

 If you’re looking to buy reclaimed wood, here is the Home Flooring Pros list of the top reclaimed wood dealers in the United States.
 Some of them have local retail stores, but all sell online too.
 Links are provided for you to check out what the companies offer in terms of products and services.